theodson/dotfiles/readme.md

 - Automate creation `~/.gitconfig.local` with placeholder variables if it doesn't exist.
 - Add Karabiner config.
-- Add basic Mac preferences, such as open home rather than recent in finder
+- Add basic Mac preferences, such as open home rather than recent in finder.
 - Automate the process of downloading installing the Monolisa font via a cloud based script that is password protected
 - Automate installation of browser plugins(?)